UPPMAX/HPC-python/docs/intro.rst

    - General sessions with small differences shown for UPPMAX and HPC2N in tabs
    - Main focus on the NAISS resources at UPPMAX, but Kebnekaise specifics will be covered
+   - Users who already have accounts/projects at HPC2N/Kebnekaise are welcome to use that for the exercises.
+UPPMAX/Rackham will be used for everyone else.

 .. warning::